Cray-HPE/docs-csm/glossary.md

 log and telemetry data, connect API access and user level access to Identity Providers (IdPs), and provide a method for system administrators and end-users to access the HPE Cray EX system.

+## CSM Automatic Network Utility (CANU)

+CANU is a tool used to generate, validate, and test the network in a CSM environment.

+For more information see [CSM Automatic Network Utility](operations/network/management_network/canu/index.md).

 <a name="customer-access-network"></a>

 ## Customer Access Network (CAN)